 "Holiday preparations, traditions, and family time may all feel less than normal.
 It is important to remember that your emotions and energy level are strongly connected.
 So, get plenty of rest and pay attention to healthy eating.
 Plan self-care activities that will feed your mind, body and spirit," she added.

 The longtime social worker noted when preparing for the holidays, include activities important to you and your family.
 Share the load and accept offers of help.
-If some activities are too difficult or draining, set limits or decide to drop them, she said.
+If some activities are too difficult or draining, set limits or decide to drop them.

 In the spirit of Thanksgiving, Quinlan suggests turning to feelings of gratitude.